haowu97/netlify/content/posts/Courses21-22/FINM8007/L4InternationalParityConditions.en.md

 Size of the forward margin is determined by the **interest rate differential** between the two countries.

 Banks set the forward margin to equalize the **covered borrowing costs** and **investment returns** across countries

 - If not an arbitrage opportunity exists

-Forward premium reflects lower interest rates
+Forward premium reflects lower interest rates.
-- For the country with lower interest rates (USA), their currency is at a premium in the forward market
-- It is more expensive to buy the USD through a forward contract today than through a spot contract today
-- This is to counteract the advantage of borrowing the USD at low interest rates

 **Practice** (Semester 1 -- Review Question, 2021) Part D [i]: What is meant by “interest rate parity”?
 Explain clearly.
 If the spot rate for US dollars (USD) against the Australian dollar (AUD) is USD/AUD 0.95 and 30-day interest rates are 2.0 per cent per annum in the USA and 7.25 per cent per annum in Australia, what 30-day forward rate would interest rate parity dictate?
 Give your final answer in terms of how many US cents per AUD.
 Assume that Australia is the domestic country.